seanpmaxwell/jet-schema/README.md

   name: isStr,
 });

-// Local setting overwrote -1 as default for isNum whose global setting was 0,
+// Local setting overwrote -1 as default for isNum whose shared setting was 0,
 // empty-string remains default for isStr
 User.new() // => { id: -1, name: '' }
 ```